libsdl-org/SDL/README-nacl.txt

 SDL_RWops work transparently with nacl_io.
 Two functions are provided to control mount points:

+    int SDL_NaClMount(const char* source, const char* target, const char* filesystemtype,
+                      unsigned long mountflags, const void *data);
+    int SDL_NaClUmount(const char *target);

     For convenience, SDL will by default mount an httpfs tree at / before calling the app's main function.
-Such setting can be overriden by calling SDL_NaCl
+Such setting can be overriden by calling:

+    SDL_NaClUmount("/");

+And then mounting a different filesystem at /

+It's important to consider that the asynchronous nature of file operations on a browser is hidden from the application, effectively providing the developer with a set of blocking file operations just like you get in a regular desktop environment, which eases the job of porting to Native Client, but also introduces a set of challenges of its own, in particular when big file sizes and slow connections are involved.

 For more information on how nacl_io and mount points work, see: